-It is anticipated that universal curbside yard waste program could cost approximately \$10-15 per month, year-round but would depend on the number of households that participate in the program.
+It is anticipated that a universal curbside yard waste program could cost approximately \$10-15 per month, year-round, but would depend on the number of households participating in the program.
 This holds true for the amount of material anticipated to be collected by the program.
 The generation of yard waste can be highly variable depending on weather events.
-As indicated above, the 10-year average of yard waste collected at the Transfer Station is 4,581 tons according to data generated by the City.
+As indicated above, the 10-year average of yard waste collected at the Transfer Station is 4,581 tons, according to data generated by the City.

-Compared to recycling collection, yard waste collection labor costs and equipment costs are less because of shorter season; however, additional drive time by collection drivers to haul collected yard waste to the compost facility at the Landfill instead of the Transfer Station offsets some of the savings.
+Compared to recycling collection, yard waste collection labor costs and equipment costs are less because of the shorter season; however, additional drive time by collection drivers to haul collected yard waste to the compost facility at the Landfill instead of the Transfer Station offsets some of the savings.

 Advantages.
-Universal yard waste collection ensures equitable access for all residents, leading to higher participation rates, reduced illegal dumping and less congestion at the Transfer Station.
-It simplifies logistics and improves operational efficiency through consistent route planning.
-This system fosters economies of scale, enhances public health and neighborhood aesthetics, and provides reliable service without the need for managing subscriptions.
+Universal yard waste collection ensures equitable access for all residents, leading to higher participation rates, reduced illegal dumping, and less congestion at the Transfer Station.
+Consistent route planning simplifies logistics and improves operational efficiency.
+This system fosters economies of scale, enhances public health and neighborhood aesthetics, and provides reliable service without needing to manage subscriptions.